JoelTempleman/ConnectedMB/install_instructions.md

 d)	Reboot and login.
 Note: There will be a bunch of information displayed.
 You should see the current IP address.
 	Write that down so you can SSH into it later.

-	Type: 	sudo apt update
-		sudo apt upgrade -y
+	Type: 	sudo apt update && sudo upgrade upgrade -y

 e) 	Install SSH Server:

 	Type:	sudo apt-get install openssh-server -y
-		sudo systemctl status ssh 		# If the ssh server isn't running try: sudo systemctl enable ssh	# Only needed if not already running sudo systemctl start ssh	# Only needed if not already running
+		sudo systemctl status ssh 		# You should get a response of "Active: active (running)" If the ssh server isn't running try: sudo systemctl enable ssh	# Only needed if not already running sudo systemctl start ssh	# Only needed if not already running

-f)	Connect the Git Hub repository.
-See the instructions on creating your own spin off version of this project if you plan to customize it.
-If you just want
-	an exact copy of my project, you can make a replica if you just clone the current directory with the command:

-	“git clone git@github.com:JoelTempleman/ConnectedMB.git”	# See below on the commands needed to connect to the Git Hub repository

-g)	Follow these instructions and if you run into problems, check out the directions to connect the server to GitHub via SSH
-	https://help.github.com/en/github/authenticating-to-github/about-ssh
+f)	Connect the server to the Git Hub repository.
+Now that SSH is established, it will be easiest to use a different computer on the network with Internet 		connectivity.
+This way you can cut and paste commands from this and other instructions into the server.
+This is quicker and avoids typos.

-h)	From another computer, use SSH to access the server.
-I am using a computer running the Windows OS
-	and the software "Bitvise SSH Client" (https://www.bitvise.com/ssh-client-download)so I can cut and paste.
+g)	From another computer, use SSH to access the server.
+I am using a computer running the Windows OS and the software "Bitvise SSH Client" 			(https://www.bitvise.com/ssh-client-download)so I can cut and paste.
 On a Mac, you can just use the terminal window and 					command "ssh connectin@IP-ADDRESS" # Use the password you used when installing the OS:

 		sudo -s		# Move to root power or it won't connect properly!

+h)	Follow these instructions and if you run into problems, check out the directions to connect the server to GitHub via SSH
+	https://help.github.com/en/github/authenticating-to-github/about-ssh

 		ssh-keygen -t rsa -b 4096 -C "your@email.com" # Just hit enter at the prompt three times to get the defaults. eval "$(ssh-agent -s)"
 		ssh-add ~/.ssh/id_rsa
 		cat ~/.ssh/id_rsa.pub    				# This will show the public encryption key.
 Copy the text.

 i)	Go to your GitHub account in the web browser.
 Login.
 Go to Settings under the user profile.
 Go to SSH and GPG Keys.
 Click "New SSH key".
 	Give it a title to identify the key.
 Paste the key into the space marked "Key".
 Click "Add SSH Key".

+	See the instructions on creating your own spin off version of this project if you plan to customize it.
+If you just want an exact copy of my project, you can make a replica if you just clone the current directory with the command:

+	“git clone git@github.com:JoelTempleman/ConnectedMB.git”	# See below on the commands needed to connect to the Git Hub repository

 		cd /				# Go to the root directory!
 This is required to put the project files in the correct location git clone git@github.com:JoelTempleman/ConnectedMB.git
 		cd /ConnectedMB
 		chmod +x install_project.sh
 		./install_project.sh -y

 # Part 2.
 Set up the OpenWRT for the RaspberryPi 3 B v 1.2